Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 The purpose of this chapter is to give a holistic overview of DASH [=presentation=] timing and segment addressing, explaining the existing building blocks and rules defined by [[!DASH]] and adding further constraints to achieve greater interoperability between DASH services and clients.

-[[!DASH]] 4.3 and 7.2.1 define the high-level structure and timing concepts of DASH.
+[[!DASH]] 4.3 and 7.2.1 define the high-level structure and timing concepts of DASH, with [[!DASH-CMAF]] further relating them to [[!CMAF]] concepts.
 The DASH-IF implementation guidelines allow considerably less flexibility in timing than provided by [[!DASH]], constraining services to a specific set of reasonably flexible behaviors that are highly interoperable with modern client platforms.

 This document defines an interoperable timing model and documents segment addressing logic suitable for interoperable use cases.
 Alternative interpretations of DASH timing may be equally valid from a standards conformance viewpoint.